roseengineering/silicon5351/README.md

 This class also supports quadrature output.
 However this support is limited by the chip hardware to the lower limit frequency of the clock's PLL frequency / 128.

+Note, the library calls the PLL soft reset function of the chip whenever the MultiSynth whole number portion of the divisor changes.
+This is needed to generate quadrature output.
+But it is also synchronizes all the outputs derived from a particular PLL.
+In this way all outputs of a given PLL are forced to be coherrent even if quadrature mode is not selected.

 ## Example